 On November 19, Williams alum Chris Sherman ‘07 joined current Williams students and faculty at Log Lunch to discuss his work at Island Creek Oysters, a multi-purpose, vertically-integrated company out of Duxbury, Massachusetts.
 Island Creek Oysters operates a farming facility, wholesale and distributor shop, retail store, restaurant group, and aquaculture foundation.
+The talk was entitled “Aquaculture: The Good, the Bad, and the Ugly.”

 At Williams, Sherman was an English major and Maritime Studies concentrator; he became involved with the Center for Environmental Studies (CES) after spending a semester in the Williams-Mystic maritime program and completing a thesis through CES.
 Today, Sherman is a shellfish farmer, aquaculturist, and CEO/President of Island Creek Oysters, a hugely successful company that found its foothold in the seafood industry through public relations and advertising campaigns, intensive networking and communication with chefs and restaurants, and a vertically integrated farm-to-table model that focuses on high-quality, low-impact shellfish farming.